Shiny cowbird: Distribution and habitat

 The shiny cowbird is a year-round resident across most of South America, where it lives in open areas such as open forests and cultivated land.
 Within the last century, the range of the species has shifted northward, and birds have been recorded in the West Indies and southern Florida.
 This shift in range is due to increased human conversion of forests into open cultivated and agricultural land, habitats which are preferred by the shiny cowbird.
 This range shift into new regions allows the cowbird to exploit new naive host species.

 Effect of deforestation

-Deforestation and conversion of forested land to open agricultural fields and pastures has led to a northward shift in the range of the shiny cowbird, as this species prefers open habitats.
+Deforestation and conversion of forested land to open agricultural fields and pastures have led to a northward shift in the range of the shiny cowbird, as this species prefers open habitats.
 These deforested areas may be home to host species that were previously not parasitized by cowbirds.
 These naive hosts likely do not have defenses against parasitism, and may be more negatively affected by the presence of the cowbirds.
 The species spread from South America to mainland Puerto Rico in 1955, and subsequently reached the Dominican Republic in 1973, and Cuba in 1982.
 Since 1985, the shiny cowbird has been recorded in Florida.